-A phone tracker app is a parent’s must-have these days.
+A phone tracker app is every parent’s must-have these days.
 A lot of kids already have their own cell phones even before they learn how to drive.
-In fact, kids are getting their cell phones at age 10 , according to a study by Influence Central, a marketing agency.
+In fact, kids are getting their cell phones at age 10, according to a study by Influence Central, a marketing agency.

 Cell phones offer a lot of advantages.
-They can be used as learning and communication tools.
-Sometimes they are even used for fitness and entertainment.
+They can be used as tools not just for communication, but also for learning and entertainment.
 And now that the Internet of Things (IoT) is here to stay, they can be used to control other devices such as ovens and televisions.

 There are, however, several disadvantages to letting young children use their phones unsupervised.
 They could unknowingly share sensitive information to the wrong people.
 It could also contribute to inappropriate behavior such as accessing pornographic sites.
 Often, kids neglect other areas of their life like family and school once they get addicted to their phones.